vvgeneral/AWS-Control-Design-Workshop/README.md

 ## Workshop Overview

 The workshop stages a situation where a company requires enhanced security controls over the 3 tier web app environment.
-To view the architecture that was implemented [click here](Architecture.png).
+To view the workshop [click here](https://catalog.workshops.aws/control-design/en-US); to view the architecture that was implemented [click here](Architecture.png).
 It is required to implement a NIST 800-53rev5 compliant environment using the security services provided by AWS.

 ## Key Takeaways